-Whatever the size of your company business, the best security measure to deploy to block threat actors from gaining access to your servers, workstations, and data is to implement a hardware firewall.
+Whatever the size of your company, one of the most important security measure to deploy to block threat actors from gaining access to your servers, workstations, and data is a hardware firewall.
 A hardware firewall will make sure your digital assets are well secured, but how should your firewall be set up for optimal network security?
-If you follow network segmentation best practices and implement firewall security zones you can improve security and keep your internal network isolated and secured from web-based attacks.
+If you follow network segmentation best practices and implement firewall security zones, you can improve security and keep your internal network isolated and protected from attacks by remote hackers.

 The firewall provides protection by managing traffic to and from those hosts and security zones, whether at the IP, port, or application level.